yuwei-jacque-wang/Literature-Style-Transfer-DSGA1012/README.md

 ### Data
 Our  dataset is a collection of sentences of the literature A Tale of Two Cities from the  educational site [Sparknotes](www.saparknotes.com).
 The source provides two versions of the text: the original literature written by Charles Dickens, and a plain translation with modern, easy-to-understand English.
-The original data can be accessed in ().

 ### Preprocessing:
  We clean the data by removing blanks at end of paragraphs, deleting empty lines etc. We split the paragraphs into sentences, then filter paragraphs with different number of sentences in two versions of the text as well as sentence that exceeds certain length.
-The data after preprocessing can be accessed in ()
+To check complete text after initial cleaning, click: [original](https://github.com/yuwei-jacque-wang/Literature-Style-Transfer-DSGA1012/blob/master/data/original_all_cleaned.txt) [modern](https://github.com/yuwei-jacque-wang/Literature-Style-Transfer-DSGA1012/blob/master/data/modern_all_cleaned.txt)

 ### Instructions to run:
 #### Baseline model - Simple Seq2Seq:
 - First run pre-processing
 - Change working directory to code/main/